H981-H/HongKong/README.md

 is a place with long history and many ancient buildings.
-In recent years,the government has continued to promote reconstruction plans .As a result, many ancient buildings were reconstructed into new buildings.Therefore,it is hoped that buildings with historical value/significance will be photo taken and upload to this website.</p></b>
+In recent years,the government has continued to promote reconstruction plans .As a result, many ancient buildings were reconstructed into new buildings.Therefore,it is hoped that to take photos of buildings with historical value/significance and upload them to this website.</p></b
 </body2>

 <style>